 How To Save A Dying Oak Tree: Common Illnesses

-While Texas oak trees and those in many other parts of the country are known for being strong and sturdy, they can still be susceptible to illnesses and diseases.
-Some of the most common oak tree illnesses are oak leaf blisters and oak wilt.
-A certified arborist can help you determine whether it is one of these two conditions or something else entirely that is causing you to suspect that your tree is suffering.
+While Texas oak trees are known for being strong and sturdy, they can still be susceptible to illnesses and diseases.
+Some of the most common oak tree illnesses are oak leaf blister and oak wilt.
+A tree care expert can help you determine whether it is one of these two conditions or something else entirely that is causing your tree harm.

 Oak Leaf Blisters

-It is also helpful to rake, bag and dispose of infected leaves after they fall to help prevent against future spread of the fungus.
-Watering and fertilizing healthy trees during dryer seasons will help keep trees healthy and vigorous, which will make them less prone to infection during cooler, wetter months.
+It is also helpful to rake, bag and dispose of infected leaves after they fall to help prevent the spread of this fungus.
+Watering and fertilizing healthy trees during drier seasons can help keep trees healthy and vigorous.
+This can also help make them less prone to other infections during cooler, wetter months.

 Oak Wilt